Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Experiments

-\subsubsection{Near-infrared image SR}
+\subsection{Near-infrared image SR}

 We also evaluate our approach on near-infrared (NIR) images with registered RGB images as side information.
 As the response of NIR band has poor correlation with the response of the visible band, it is usually difficult to infer the brightness of a NIR image given a corresponding RGB modality.
-Thus, it is more challenging to take good advantage of the RGB version to super-resolve the infrared version.
-The LR and HR training and testing dataset and the side information are prepared in a manner similar to the previous multispectral case.
-We set patch size to $ = 8\times8$, dictionary size to $= 64 \times 1024$.
-All the images in the dataset are houses and buildings, and thus contain many fine textures and sharp edges.
+Thus, it is more challenging to take good advantage of the RGB version to super-resolve the near-infrared version.
+The LR/HR training/testing dataset and the side information are prepared in a manner similar to the previous multi-spectral case.
+The parameter setting keeps the same as before.
+The first dataset includes houses and buildings that contain many fine textures and sharp edges.
 This makes the SR task more challenging than super-resolving images with smoother textures.
+The second dataset includes natural landscape images with water, trees, stone and more.

-Figure~\ref{Fig:NIR4x_Joint} compares the visual quality of the reconstructed HR infrared images and the corresponding error maps.
-As before, DJF\cite{li2016deep} shows state-of-the-art performance with a larger training sizes ($T$ = 160,000), but for the case of limited dataset ($T$ = 15,000), our approach recovers more visually plausible images, exhibiting less error than the competing methods.
+Figure~\ref{Fig:NIR4x_Joint} compares the visual quality of the reconstructed HR near-infrared images and the corresponding error maps.
+It can be seen that, on average, our approach recovers more visually plausible images, exhibiting less error than the competing methods.
 Table~\ref{Tab:NIR4x_Joint} and~\ref{Tab:NIR6x_Joint} also confirm the significant advantage of the proposed approach over other state-of-the-art methods.
 In particular, this indicates that detailed structure information can be effectively captured by coupled dictionary learning, especially on images such as buildings and houses that contain a lot of sharp edges, textures and stripes.

+Figure~\ref{Fig:NIR4x_Joint_Landscape} and Table~\ref{Tab:NIR4x_Joint_Landscape} show the visual and quantitative comparison for another dataset with landscape images.
+It can be seen that leaves, trees, grass and other natural objects with fine details tend to be over-smoothed in the reconstructed images from competing approaches.
+In contrast, these objects in our reconstruction appear clearer, sharper and less obscured.
+This further confirms the advantage of CDLSR in reliably restoring fine details without introducing notable artifacts.
+(See additional comparisons with DJF\cite{li2016deep} in subsection \ref{sec:Experiments}-C.)

+Overall, the good performance of the proposed CDLSR approach is due to learned adaptive coupled dictionaries that are capable of effectively capturing salient features and critical correlations between the target and the guidance modalities in their sparse transform domains.
+These learned dictionaries can act as powerful priors that have the ability to dramatically reduce artifacts.